Code-Institute-Submissions/milestone-17/README.md

 # London Skate-Spot Finder

-Interactive Frontend Development Milestone Project.
+Interactive Front End Development Milestone Project.

 This website is basically an interactive digital pocket guide to all the best skateparks and spots in London.
 It has the exact locations of more than 20 street spots and over 30 skateparks.
 This is perfect for skateboarders of all levels of ability.
-From looking up where your local park is when you start skating, to the explorers trying to find that secret ledge that you've only seen in videos theres a use case for every skater.
+From looking up where your local park is when you start skating, to the explorers trying to find that secret ledge that you've only seen in videos there's a use case for every skater.

 ## UX